-Left atrial appendage closure is a procedure which closes off the opening of your left atrial appendage.
+Left atrial appendage closure is a procedure that closes off the opening of your left atrial appendage.
 Your left atrial appendage is a small pouch, shaped like a windsock, found in the top left of your heart (the left atrium).
 Like your appendix, your left atrial appendage doesn’t really have a clear role to play in your body.

 If you have a disease known as atrial fibrillation – which occurs when your heart’s electrical system is disturbed and your heartbeat becomes irregular.